xcaeag/Dem-Slicer-Qgis-Plugin/README.md

 ![xstep](dem_slicer/help/dem-demo-xstep.gif)

 zShift : vertical offset of the profiles.
 Makes the cuts in the background more visible.
-'Aerial view' effect.
+'Aerial view' effect (orthogonal mode only).

 ![zshift](dem_slicer/help/dem-demo-zshift.gif)